Docs › Examples › Basics

 -o out/ extension=geojson

 -split FIELD partitions features into separate layers by the value of FIELD; -o to a directory then writes one file per layer, named after the field value.
+This is mainly a CLI workflow.

 Workflow patterns